virattt/chat_app/README.md

 If your backend server is running correctly, you should see something like this:
 ```
-Note: NumExpr detected 12 cores but "NUMEXPR_MAX_THREADS" not set, so enforcing safe limit of 8.
-NumExpr defaulting to 8 threads.
-Starting server at tcp:port=8000:interface=127.0.0.1
-HTTP/2 support not enabled (install the http2 and tls Twisted extras)
-Configuring endpoint tcp:port=8000:interface=127.0.0.1
-Listening on TCP address 127.0.0.1:8000
 "WSCONNECTING /ws/chat/" - -
 "WSCONNECT /ws/chat/" - -
 ```